Alice in Wonderland (1976 film): Production

 The film was shot in just ten days in either June or July 1975.
 During filming, most of the actors stayed in the house used in the picture.
 A scratch track of the film's musical numbers was used for the actors to lip synch to during filming.

 The initial plan was to produce the film as hardcore, but once filming commenced Williams said, "The vision for the film rapidly started expanding.
 We had these big sets, elaborate design, and we had this big opportunity.
 So we had this relatively short shooting schedule and we didn't have much time to go in and do a lot of close-up stuff that you need for hardcore," so the sex scenes were filmed in wide shots.
 De Bell performed in an unsimulated lesbian sex scene with Juliet Graham.

 Cast and crew described Osco as being an intimidating figure, with Juliet Graham saying that Osco threatened not to pay her if she didn't spend an evening in his hotel room, and she did, but didn't have sex with him, telling Osco she was the girlfriend of porn actor Jamie Gillis.
 Osco convinced De Bell to allow him to film her performing oral sex on Osco, saying it was necessary for the film.

 The film's budget was entirely spent on filming, and the production company Kaleidoscope Films provided $250,000 to $300,000 for the film's post-production.
 Musician and composer Peter Matz re-recorded the film's songs in full orchestral arrangements, and post-production was completed by the end of 1975.

 Release

-The film's premiere was held on Times Square in 1976, at an event attended by Andy Warhol.
-It was well-received, but the producers could not interest a distributor because of an unwillingness to release a sex film, so Williams and Osco decided to form a new company to distribute it, calling it General National, explaining, "At that time, there was a company called 'National General' [...] so if we just call ourselves 'General National' everybody will think it's the same damn big company, and we'll get treated in the same way."
-For the general release, three minutes were removed, and the MPAA gave it a R rating.
-Concurrent with the film's release, De Bell appeared on the cover of Playboy.
-Osco sold the foreign distribution rights to multiple distributors within the same territories, telling each distributor they had exclusive distribution rights.
+The premiere was held on Times Square in 1976, at an event attended by Andy Warhol.
+Despite positive feedback, the producers were unable to interest a distributor due to an unwillingness to release a sex film, so Williams and Osco formed a new company for distribution, General National, explaining, "At that time, there was a company called 'National General' [...] so if we just call ourselves 'General National' everybody will think it's the same damn big company, and we'll get treated in the same way."
+For general release, three minutes were removed, and the MPAA gave it a R rating.
+In April before the film's release, De Bell appeared on the cover of Playboy.
+Osco sold foreign rights to multiple companies within the same territories, telling each distributor they had exclusive rights.